 Click Here for New Survey Results:

-The Center for Forensic Science Research and Education has been awarded a grant under the National Highway Traffic Safety Administration (NHTSA) to provide coordination and support to allow The Drugs: Technology, Pharmacology and Toxicology Section of the National Safety Council Alcohol, Drugs and Impairment Division (NSC ADID) Committee to conduct a survey of practices in forensic toxicology testing for impaired driving cases.
+The Drugs: Technology, Pharmacology and Toxicology Section of the National Safety Council Alcohol, Drugs and Impairment Division (NSC ADID) Committee proposed a survey of practices in forensic toxicology testing for impaired driving cases to update the 2017 recommendations.
 The goal of the project was to provide toxicology laboratories with a list of commonly encountered analytes and appropriate screening and confirmation thresholds in DUID cases and motor vehicle fatalities.
 Standardization of analytical testing addresses concerns highlighted in the 2009 National Academy of Sciences (NAS) Report.
 Additionally, having a standardized approach will improve the quality of statistics reported for DUID and motor vehicle fatality cases.

 Many different types of laboratories perform drug testing in support of law enforcement driving under the influence of drugs (DUID) and Drug Recognition and Evaluation (DRE) programs.
 These include private commercial clinical and foreign laboratories, government (state, local and municipal) laboratories, and hospital and clinical laboratories.
 They may have different focuses, resources, and levels of expertise with respect to the DUI issues, as well as varying understandings of the appropriate scope of testing, sensitivity, and value of different specimen types.
 There has historically been no standard or agreed upon guidelines for performing this testing, and no accreditation program or body that defines the appropriate scope or sensitivity for such tests.
 The reality in these labs is that resources, agency policy, and local conditions largely determine what testing is done on a case and even which cases qualify for testing, and these policies can be highly variable.